thiagoharry/weaver-window/README.md

 variables `dx` and `dy` are the pointer velocity.
 And the variables `ddx` and `ddy` are the pointer acceleration.

+Mouse coordinates are measured in pixels and use the lower left corner as the origin.

 ### Functions

 #### Creating the Window